SindiLab/N-ACT/README.md

 ````bash
 pip install -r requirements.txt
 ````
-Although the core requirements are listed directly in `setup.py`, it is good to run this beforehand in case of any dependecy on packages from GitHub.
+Although the core requirements are listed directly in `setup.py`.
+Nonetheless, it is good to run this beforehand in case of any dependecies conflicts.

 ## Citation